 - four private yoga lessons

 Also, your PADI scuba certification is for life.
-You can level-up to new adventures with a PADI Instructor, but you’re also free to explore the ocean with a buddy whenever you like.
+You can level-up to new adventures with a PADI Instructor, but you’re also free to explore the ocean and #LiveUnfiltered with a buddy whenever you like.
 If you aren’t able to dive for a long time, PADI’s ReActivate® Scuba Refresher Program is a quick and easy way to restore any skills you may have forgotten.

 Myth #5 You can only become a diver if you’re an excellent swimmer

 As any beginner diver knows (or quickly realizes), vigorous swimming causes short dive times.
-Experienced divers are relaxed, rarely used their arms, and kick with long, slow strokes – basically the opposite of a competitive swimmer.
+Experienced divers are relaxed, rarely use their arms, and kick with long, slow strokes – basically the opposite of a competitive swimmer.

 Basic water skills are all you need to become a scuba diver.
 This includes the ability to: